browserengineering/book/book/layout.md

 ```

 Note an interesting thing about this new `layout` method: its role is
-to _create_ the child layout objects, and then _recursively_ call
+to _create_ the child layout objects and then _recursively_ call
 their `layout` methods.
 This is a common pattern for constructing
-trees, and we'll be seeing it a lot throughout this book.
+trees; we'll be seeing it a lot throughout this book.

 Now when we construct a `DocumentLayout` object inside `load`, we'll
 be building a tree; a very short tree, more of a stump (just the "document"